Esser50K/hoperload/README.md

 Select the "Show All Files" options in Solution Explorer, and right-click on the src/ and deps/ directory, and choose the "include in project options"

-Go into the project properies and under `C/C++ > General`, add the deps/ directory as an additional include directy.
+Go into the project properties and under `C/C++ > General`, add the deps/ directory as an additional include direct.

-Finally, under `Linker > Input`, add OpenGL32.lib as an additional dependancy.
+Finally, under `Linker > Input`, add OpenGL32.lib as an additional dependency.

 ### Linux